bellcom/display/README.md

 ## How to install OS2display (a valid domain is neede for SSL)
 This installation has been tested for Debian 12 server version and Ubuntu 24.04 server version.
-Both should work on the Desktop versiona as well.
+Both should work on the Desktop version as well.

 ### Installation needs
 - Server: Debain 12 or Ubuntu 24.04